BardicDefense/purple-hack/conversion.md

 Arcana should be the highest of the old character's Intelligence or Wisdom score.
 The remaining two scores can be placed in Willpower and Perception as desired.

+## Racial bonuses

+Do not modify stats (i.e. do not adjust Str/Dex/Con/etc.), but other bonuses do apply.

 ## Wealth and XP

 Currency maps directly, but platinum pieces do not exist; convert them to gold nobles (g.) at a rate of 1 platinum = 10 g.